-Climbing roses are beautiful, long-lived and often fragranced plants that can be grown up or over walls, fences, arches, obelisks and more.
+Climbing roses are beautiful, long-lived and often fragrant plants that can be grown up or over walls, fences, arches, obelisks and more.

 Rosa ‘Pippin’ has medium-sized double blooms that are a lovely warm pink colour, with just a hint of orange on the petals.
 Repeat-flowering.
-The flowers have a sweet fragrance, so this variety is ideal for growing next to seating areas where the scent can be appreciated.
+The flowers have a sweet fragrance, so this variety is ideal for growing next to seating areas where its fragrance can be appreciated.

 Rosa ‘Parkdirektor Riggers’

 The blooms of ‘Parkdirektor Riggers’ are an intense shade of red.
 The flowers have little fragrance but they’re semi-double, so are more easily accessed by pollinators.
 Repeat-flowering.
 Consider this variety for a north-facing wall, as it’s more tolerant of shade.